bahtiyartan/troia/docs/45DatabaseAccessIII.rst

 This two connections are called "first database connection" and "second database connection" in TROIA terminology (jargon) and they have different purposes.
 First database connection is assigned to TROIA operations.
 In other words if your application contains a SELECT statement, system runs select query using first database connection.
 All TROIA level SQL commands uses first database connection.

-Second database connection is assigned for interpreter level database operations like inserting logs, gathering transaction's first dialog etc. It is not possible to run data manipulation (SELECT, UPDATE, INSERT, DELETE) and data definition (CREATE, ALTER etc.) queries using second database connection, but some some special troia commands like ENQUE, DEQUE.
+Second database connection is assigned for interpreter level database operations like inserting logs, gathering transaction's first dialog etc. It is not possible to run data manipulation (SELECT, UPDATE, INSERT, DELETE) and data definition (CREATE, ALTER etc.) queries using second database connection, but some special troia commands like ENQUE, DEQUE.
 Therefore you can just ignore second database connection as a TROIA programmer.

 --------------------------------